KaplanPDMA/todolistwithparse/README.md

 # todolistwithparse

-android sample app that uses Parse as a data backend
+sample Android app that uses Parse as a data backend